Gabe Zimmerman Public Service Awards

 Awarded in three categories – Community Builder, Emerging Leader, and Civic Leader – honorees exemplify the impact that dedicated and talented people have connecting communities and engaging Arizonans, just as Gabe Zimmerman did in his role as Director of Community Outreach for Congresswoman Gabrielle Giffords.

-With the support of his family, the award is named in honor of Gabe, who lost his life on January 8, 2011 while serving the citizens of Arizona at a “Congress on your Corner” constituent outreach event.
-Honorees are recognized by CFA at the annual ACMA luncheon and presented in partnership with ACMA, League of Arizona Cities and Towns, and the County Supervisors Association of Arizona.
+With the support of his family, the award is named in honor of Gabe, who lost his life on January 8, 2011, while serving the citizens of Arizona at a “Congress on your Corner” constituent outreach event.
+Honorees are recognized by CFA at the annual Arizona City/County Management Association (ACMA) luncheon and presented in partnership with ACMA, League of Arizona Cities and Towns, and the County Supervisors Association of Arizona.

 Eligibility